opstower-ai/llm-opstower/README.md

 # 🗼 OpsTower.ai - DevOps AI Assistant

-See beyond your dashboards, metrics, and logs with the first DevOps AI Assistant.
+See beyond your dashboards, metrics, and logs.
+OpsTower.ai takes the grunt work out of DevOps, connecting to your systems (AWS, Docker, Kubernetes, etc) and debugging problems on its own.

 🚧 As of Sep '23, OpsTower.ai can answer questions about your AWS resources and perform calculations on cloudwatch metrics from the command line.
 [Learn about our larger vision](#user-content-vision).